mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - hover over a function or method call to get documentation on it, if available

+## Editor Grid Layout

+- added to Insiders build in May 2018
+- allows editor panes to be split horizontally and vertically using these new commands
+  - View: Split Editor Left
+    - splits pane vertically with focus on new left grid
+  - View: Split Editor Right
+    - splits pane vertically with focus on new right grid
+    - I mapped alt-| to this
+  - View: Split Editor Up
+    - splits pane horizontally with focus on new top grid
+  - View: Split Editor Down
+    - splits pane horizontally with focus on new bottom grid
+    - I mapped alt-_ to this
+  - View: Grid Editor Layout (2x2)
+    - changes layout to 2x2 regardless of current layout
+  - View: Focus Left Editor Group
+    - I mapped alt-left to this
+  - View: Focus Right Editor Group
+    - I mapped alt-right to this
+  - View: Focus Above Editor Group
+    - I mapped alt-up to this
+  - View: Focus Below Editor Group
+    - I mapped alt-down to this
+- can drag editor tabs to a different grid position

 ## Editor Tabs

 - tabs for files containing unsaved changes have a white circle